annotation/text-fabric/tf/docs/about/corpora.md

 ```

 Here is a list of corpora that can be loaded this way.
-Since everybody can put a Text-Fabric corpus on GitHub, the list may not be complete!
+Since everybody can put a Text-Fabric corpus on GitHub/GitLab, the list may not be complete!

 [annotation/banks](https://github.com/annotation/banks)
 :   *modern english*